geku/workshop-vm/README.md

 ## Known Issues

-Sometimes things don't run as expected, especially as they are many files that are downloaded from various sources.
+Sometimes things don't run as expected, especially as there are many files that are downloaded from various sources.
 If an error should happen during the setup often it is already enough to run `vagrant up` again.

 ## Project Principles